crkochan/argocd-homelab/README.md

 ## Cloudflare Credentials

 ### external-dns
-- In the homelab vault, create secret named `external-dns`
+- In the homelab vault, create a password type secret named `external-dns`
 - Follow https://developers.cloudflare.com/fundamentals/api/get-started/create-token/ for generating a token and save into key named `token`

-### cloudflared
-- In the homelab vault, create secret named `cloudflared`
-- Follow https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/ for generating a tunnel and credentials.json.
-Save the tunnel id into a key named `TunnelID` and save credentials.json contents into a key named `credentials.json`
 ### cert-manager
-- In the homelab vault, create secret named `cert-manager`
+- In the homelab vault, create a password type secret named `cert-manager`
 - Follow https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/#api-tokens for generating a token and save into key named `token`

 ## String Replacement

-- In the homelab vault, create secret named `stringreplacesecret`
+- In the homelab vault, create a password type secret named `stringreplacesecret`
 - Save your domain mydomain.com into a key named `domain`.
 - Save your static ip address range for MetalLB 192.168.1.x-192.168.1.x into a key named `metallbpooladdress`.
-- Save the above Cloudflare tunnel id into a key named `cloudflaretunnelid`.

 # Setup